-- Requirements 1, 2, 6 and 10 will be evaluated on site by a specially appointed CanSat technical team.
-If the physical event takes place with online participation from the student teams, these tests will be carried out by ESA and therefore teams will only have 1 chance to pass. - Requirements 8 and 11 refer to tests that should be carried out prior to the European CanSat launch campaign and the proof of these tests being successful should be stated in the PLR. - Replace with: A statement of confirmation that the rest of the requirements are met should be included in the Pre-Launch Report, paying special attention to the COVID-19 requirements and requirement 12, which must be stated in the document.
+- Requirements 1, 2, 3, 6, 7 and 12, 15 will be evaluated on site by a specially appointed CanSat technical team.
+Teams that don't pass any of the tests on the first attempt will only be permitted one second chance to amend the issues, to meet all the requirements.
+In case of failing at the second attempt, the team will be considered not to have achieved flight status and their CanSat won't be approved for launch.
+If the physical event takes place with online participation from the student teams, these tests will be carried out by ESA and therefore teams will only have 1 chance to pass. - Requirements 10 and 13 refer to tests that should be carried out prior to the European CanSat launch campaign and the proof of these tests being successful should be stated in the PLR. - A statement of confirmation that the rest of the requirements are met should be included in the Pre-Launch Report, paying special attention to the COVID-19 requirements and requirement 14, which must be stated in the document.